aws-samples/eks-workshop/content/intermediate/200_migrate_to_eks/expose-counter-app-kind.md

     --query 'LoadBalancers[0].DNSName' --output text)
 ```

-Make sure you click the button a lot of times because that's the important data we're going to migrate to EKS later.
+Make sure you click the button a lot because that's the important data we're going to migrate to EKS later.

 ![counter app screenshot](/images/migrate_to_eks/counter-app.gif)